shivannis/xandr-docs-public/xandr-docs/articles/monetize/share-your-packages-with-buyers.md

 ---
 title: Microsoft Monetize - Share Your Packages with Buyers
-description: The article offers information on how sellers can proactively market their packages by sharing links with both Xandr and external buyers.
-It provides a step-by-step walkthrough of the process. ms.date: 10/28/2023
+description: The article offers information for sellers to market packages by sharing links with Xandr and external buyers, with a step-by-step walkthrough. ms.date: 10/28/2023
 ---